infinum/wordpress-handbook/Automated testing in WordPress/Unit testing.md

 ## WP_Mock

-[WP_Mock](https://github.com/10up/wp_mock) is an API mocking framework, built and maintained by 10up to make proper testing of units within WordPress possible.
+[WP_Mock](https://github.com/10up/wp_mock) is an API mocking framework built and maintained by 10up in order to make proper testing of units within WordPress possible.

 You can find the documentation [here](https://github.com/10up/wp_mock/blob/master/README.md).